hashicorp/terraform-provider-azuread/docs/resources/application_pre_authorized.md

 Manages client applications that are pre-authorized with the specified permissions to access an application's APIs without requiring user consent.

+## API Permissions

+The following API permissions are required in order to use this resource.

+When authenticated with a service principal, this resource requires one of the following application roles: `Application.ReadWrite.All` or `Directory.ReadWrite.All`

+-> It's possible to use this resource with the `Application.ReadWrite.OwnedBy` application role, provided the principal being used to run Terraform is included in the `owners` property.

+When authenticated with a user principal, this resource requires one of the following directory roles: `Application Administrator` or `Global Administrator`

 ## Example Usage

 ```terraform